eclipse/mosaic.website/content/docs/scenarios/create_a_new_scenario.md

 With all of this you can now start further developing your scenario.
 For a more detailed description on the next steps please have a look at [Additional Scenario Configuration](/docs/scenarios/scenario_configuration) and [Application Development](/docs/develop_applications).

+You can now move your `steglitz` directory to `/scenarios` and test it by running `./mosaic.sh -s steglitz` on Linux or `.\mosaic.bat -s steglitz` on Windows.

 While this is the 'happy world' workflow, it is often necessary to manually adapt routes and insert them into your scenario.
 The following workflow